w3c/Guide/meetings/mixed-mode.md

 TODO: Consider how tooling may be able to support time-flexible hybrid, for instance by supporting granular agenda-presence preferences (PLH)
 <br>
 TODO: Examine [Remote Meetings](https://www.w3.org/wiki/Remote_Meetings) page (last updated in 2014) for further inspiration.
 (PLH - add to working references)
+ * the meeting and queue management sections contain some good stuff
+ * home settings: find a quiet room, hardware, etc.
 <br>
 TODO: Add advice to "be prepared for all eventualities," including checking regularly on changes in Covid situation, and communicating clearly with participants.
 Acknowledge that it takes extra time to prepare for all eventualities.
 (Judy)
 <br>